rarths/sparkles/README.md

 Background
 ----------------------------------
 Made this modul as a assignment in the PHPMVC course at BTH.
-The module is inspired by the flash class used in the [Phalcon framework](http://docs.phalconphp.com/en/latest/api/Phalcon_Flash.html)
+The module is inspired by the flash class used in the [Phalcon framework](http://docs.phalconphp.com/en/latest/api/Phalcon_Flash.html).

 Install
 ----------------------------------
-Install package via composer or clone it directly to your project and make sure csparkles autoloads.
+- Install [package](https://packagist.org/packages/rarths/csparkles) via composer or clone it directly to your project and make sure csparkles autoloads.

-Add Sparkles as a service to your project through the Dependency Injection and make sure you start the session.
+- Add Sparkles as a service to your project through the Dependency Injection and make sure you start the session.
 ```php
 $di->set('sparkles', function () use ($di) {
     $sparkles = new \Rarths\Sparkles\CSparkles();